Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 While both the FTC and FEIE can help lower your US tax bill, choosing the best tax exemption for your financial situation is important – choosing the wrong one could lead to you paying more taxes than you owe.

-Perhaps most importantly, the FTC offers more flexibility for the majority of US expats.
+Perhaps most importantly, the FTC offers more flexibility for most US expats.
 Once you claim the FEIE, you’ll need to claim it each year.
-If you decide to instead claim the FTC, you’ll need to revoke the FEIE.
+If you decide to claim the FTC instead, you’ll need to revoke the FEIE.
 You’re then locked out of claiming it for the next five years.

-For example, if you claim the FEIE for your 2020 taxes and decide to discontinue using the FEIE in 2021, you’re then prevented from claiming the FEIE for your next five tax returns.
+For example, if you claimed the FEIE for your 2020 taxes and decided to discontinue using the FEIE in 2021, you were then prevented from claiming the FEIE for your next five tax returns.

 Bright!Tax can help you find the best tax breaks

-While both the FTC and FEIE are great options for reducing your tax bill as a US expat, they’re just the start of the tax credits and exemptions you can apply to your 2021 tax return.
-Bright!Tax CPAs are experts in US expat tax and can help you minimize your tax liabilities, so you don’t end up paying more than you should..
+While both the FTC and FEIE are great options for reducing your tax bill as a US expat, they’re just the start of the tax credits and exemptions you can apply to your 2024 tax return.
+Bright!Tax CPAs are experts in US expat tax and can help you minimize your tax liabilities so you don’t end up paying more than you should.

 Talk to a Bright!Tax CPA today to claim the Foreign Tax Credit or Foreign Earned Income Exclusion and make filing your tax return quick and painless.